Drainage Strategy Reports

 Need to consider drainage matters from an early stage

 It is suggested that drainage matters are best considered at an early stage in the overall design process, even if not immediately required by planning considerations.
 Drainage matters can take a considerable time to resolve and can have significant implications for the layout of the site.

-The preliminary drainage layout showing the proposed on and off-site drainage arrangements would be produced based on the overall site layout produced by others.
+A drainage layout showing the proposed on and off-site drainage arrangements would be drawn up based on the overall site layout produced by others.
 It would show the following:

-• routes of the main on-site foul sewers
+• routes of the main on and off-site foul sewers

 • sites of any foul pumping stations

-A preliminary estimate of the depth and size of the proposed sewers / drains / channels would be made together with the size and capacity of any foul pumping stations or surface water site control measures (ponds or basins).
+The level and size of the proposed sewers, drains or channels would be given together with the size and capacity of any foul pumping stations or SUDS source control or site control measures.
 Items with abnormal cost implications would also be highlighted.
-Constraints would also be identified, such as for example, an existing public sewer crossing the site which would need to be diverted under section 185 of the Water Industry Act, 1991 (WIA, 1991).
+Constraints would be identified, such as for example, an existing public sewer crossing the site which would need to be diverted under section 185 of the Water Industry Act, 1991 (WIA, 1991).

-It is anticipated that the completed preliminary drainage layout would then feed back into the overall site layout so that it could be amended accordingly.
+It is anticipated that the drainage layout would then feed back into the overall site layout so that it could be amended accordingly.

 Further details of the foul and surface water drainage arrangements are discussed in the following sections.